Author Archives: Geoffrey Nathan, Esq

 Assault is defined as an intentional act that leads to fear of harm, or offensive touching.
 In most states, assault is divided into degrees.
 Note that assault laws do not require actual physical contact to occur.
 As long as the victim reasonably fears that contact will happen, the court can rule that assault occurred.
 The… Read More »

-California Grand Larceny Laws, Charges and Statute of Penalties
+California Grand Larceny Charges & Penalties

 Different Types of Assault Charges & Penalities